S-Deco/connectFour/README.md

 chance of winning, and 4 being the number of moves it looks ahead.
 To play against another human switch out AI player with Player('O').
 Since the algorithm used to determine next moves is of time complexity O(n^2), look-ahead of over 5 is not recommended.

+Currently working on making this program more user friendly.